 The best way to enjoy coconut water is to buy a young coconut, take a hammer to the top, and enjoy it fresh and raw.
 If you want to buy coconut water in the store, you need to be more selective since many companies are going out of their way to deliver cheap coconut water that lasts for two years on a shelf, often from concentrate and with added sugar and flavors.
 That should make you suspicious and I would like to see raw coconut water tested in additional studies.

 I have been getting questions about what water bottles I recommend.
 I use a 40 oz. stainless steel water bottle that doesn’t have an aluminum lining like most stainless bottles do.
 It’s called a hydro flask and will keep drinks cold or hot.
 Very satisfying to have a cold drink after a few hours on a trail.
 I take out the bladder of a 50 oz.
 Camelbak because I don’t want to worry about using an electrolyte drink in it and cleaning afterward, and the hydroflask fits there perfectly.
-Great for hikes or trail runs.
+This size isn’t too cumbersome on your body and is great for hikes or trail runs.

 Worst Electrolyte Drinks

-The following is based on my opinion and research.
+The following is based on my opinion and research for the worst electrolyte replacement drinks.
 When looking at a label for bottled drinks, look for reverse osmosis water.
 If it doesn’t use it, it is most likely fluoridated, and fluoride binds to magnesium.
 If a drink doesn’t have magnesium to begin with and uses fluoridated water, I see an increased risk of muscle cramps.
 Look into it Lebron James.
 On a serious note, magnesium deficiency may cause sudden cardiac death in athletes, especially those in heat or doing long endurance events.

 Gatorade is owned by PepsiCo, the makers of Pepsi and who dominate the sports drink market at 75 percent as of 2014.
 Many of the colors and flavors seem a little extreme with their bright blues and reds.
 How are these made?
 The artificial colors and flavors are derived from aromatic hydrocarbons from petrochemicals.
 In other words, oil.
 Manufacturers are not required to divulge this information because artificial colors and flavors are considered intellectual property.